 We may update this privacy statement from time to time.
 Any changes to this privacy statement will be published on this website.

 Collection of web analytics data

-We use Google Analytics software to collect information about your interaction with our website.
-When you visit our website, your web browser automatically sends certain information to Google Analytics.
+We use Matomo to collect information about your interaction with our website.
+Matomo is a privacy conscious, GDPR compliant analytics software package, installed on OVICs servers.
+When you visit our website, your web browser automatically sends certain information to our server.
 The information collected includes:

 - the type of web browser (e.g. Internet Explorer, Google Chrome, Safari etc.) and operating system (e.g. Windows 10, Mac OS X etc.) you are using;

 - the type of device you are using (e.g. desktop computer, mobile phone, tablet etc.)